 Pollinator-Friendly Guides

-Use the following guides to assist in the planning and design of pollinator-friendly landscapes for residential and commercial applications.
+Use these guides to help plan and design pollinator-friendly landscapes for homes and businesses:

 Pollinator-Friendly Opportunities

-Do you want to learn how to incorporate native plants into your garden that support water quality and pollinator habitat?
-The Landscaping for Clean Water Program is ready for their 2022 season to help residents design and install raingardens, native pollinator gardens, and shoreline stabilization plantings.
+Do you want to learn how to add native plants into your garden that support water quality and pollinator habitat?
+Landscaping for Clean Water Registration is open.

 Learn more and register for the program.